yogeshg/music-styles/docs/gan-presentation.md

 ## Experimental
 * Log likelyhoods for MNIST and TFD
 ![](imgs/gan-tbl1.png)
-* a syntetic measure, based on Parzen window estimates of $P_{data}$
+* a synthetic measure, based on Parzen window estimates of $P_{data}$
 * need for robust measure for generative models in general

 # Conclusions

 ## Advantages

-This model provides many advantages on deep graphical models and their alternates:
+* This model provides many advantages on deep graphical models and their alternatives

-* inference becomes simple by avoiding Markov chains
 * Training becomes requires only backprop of gradients
 * Any differentiable function is theoretically permissible